 - Uncle Henry alludes to another instance: your teenage niece sustains a concussion/fairly serious head injury and doesn't seem to wake for at least sixty minutes.
 Add to that the fact that he and Auntie Em probably only discovered her after leaving the storm cellar.
 Who knows, really, how long they were down there?

 - Also: Said teenage niece runs away to who-knows-where because a sadistic neighbor threatens to euthanize her dog.
 It's only because the carnival owner encourages Dorothy to return that she doesn't join his caravan.
 Plus, the sadistic neighbor has the local sheriff in her back pocket.

 - Age Lift: Dorothy is around eight years old in the book but is aged up and played by the 16-year-old Judy Garland.
 Several sources have said that Dorothy is intended to be twelve in the film.
 Her breasts had to be bound very tightly for her to appear younger.

 - All Just a Dream: Unlike in the original books.
 The reason why it was changed for the film was because MGM felt that 1930's audiences were too sophisticated to accept Oz as a straight ahead fantasy, so they made it as a lengthy, elaborate dream, instead.
 Though some could argue Dorothy's slippers made everybody else think it was a dream of Dorothy's.

-- Aluminum Christmas Trees: The scene where everyone panics on the farm and rushes to Dorothy's aid when she falls in the pig pen.
-Most these days see it as unintentional hilarity but those who've raised pigs on a farm would know the notorious risk of pigs killing and trying to eat small children.
+- The scene where everyone panics on the farm and rushes to Dorothy's aid when she falls in the pig pen.
+Most these days see it as unintentional hilarity, but those who have raised pigs on a farm would know the risk of pigs killing and trying to eat small children.

 - While it's exaggerated as a Weaksauce Weakness, severe water allergy exists.